zero-stroke/SecuritiesCorrelations/README.md

 In rare circumstances localhost:8080 might not work for you due to the port being in use by another process.
 In this case find `port=int(os.environ.get('PORT', 8080)))` at the bottom of main_ui.py and change the port to another number.

-It will say
-   Dash is running on  http://0.0.0.0:8080/
-But you will likely not be able to click the link to visit the app, instead "http://localhost:8080/" is the correct url.